Pyro Scene

 Source

 Here you select which property of the simulation the attractive or repulsive effects should affect.
 In principle, the effect on the Temperature or Density simulation is the most obvious.
-As the Fuel is usually burned shortly after it is created, the effects are less noticeable.
+Since the Fuel is usually burned shortly after it is created, the effects are less noticeable.

 Fuel Combustion